 After many speeding tickets and constantly abused fingers, my choice of hobbies migrated toward theatre, audio mixing and computers.
 I started running the sound mixing board for friend’s bands, then got involved in theatre production.
 This was about the same time that I was starting to get exposure to the world of computers.
 When I was running the sound board for plays, most of the sound queues that I used were recorded and played back on cassette audio tapes.
 I started recording the sound effects on my computer and saving them as wav files.
 Now when I went to queue my next sound during the production, it was just a mouse click away instead of changing tapes.
 This is how I acquired the name WavMixer.

-My first computer started in 1995 with a call to Jeff Levy, host of a computer talk show locally here in Los Angeles then on KFI 640 but can now be heard on KFWB 980 AM.
+My first computer started in 1995 with a call to Jeff Levy, host of a computer talk show locally here in Los Angeles then on KFI 640.
 I was planning on purchasing a computer in the near future, so I called him up to see what he recommended.
 I was the very first caller, on his very first radio broadcast and soon became a regular caller to the show.
 When Jeff needed a website, Grant McBride aka WavMixer was his choice for web development.

 In 1996 I went to work as a tech support rep for a little Internet start up company called EarthLink.
 I soon worked my way up to head of the web

 support department until EarthLink merged with Mindspring and moved to Atlanta.

 After leaving EarthLink, I went to work for Medtronic in the information technology department.
 They are the world leader in insulin pump therapy and continuous glucose monitoring.
 This was where I found out that I am diabetic, so I could not have been working at a better place.
 I was fortunate to be involved in field where I could be a part of helping people and working with computers, which happens to be my favorite hobby.